Build an Easy Bathtub Tray

 And here are the steps!

 (Remember to wear a mask and eye protection while sanding and working with wood, and wear an appropriate mask while working with stains and finishes.
 Follow the directions and warnings from your particular brand.
-Do not use any tools without proper training, precautions, and supervision.)
+Do not use any tools without proper training, precautions, and supervision.
+Read my full disclaimer here.)

 Step 1: Measure and cut.
-This is going to depend on your bathtub’s measurements, so I’ve created the guide below to help you figure out what yours need to be.
+This is going to depend on the bathtub’s measurements, so I’ve created the guide below to help you figure out what yours need to be.

 Like I said, I already had a piece of wood that had been cut down to the exact length I needed, so I just had to cut the little “no-slip feet” from a smaller piece of scrap wood I had in my wood pile.
 The width of the piece I’m using is XX”.